 - William Weng, Founding Partner and Chief Investment Officer, Shanghai Co-Win Shengyun Asset Management

 - James Cheng, former Senior Advisor, Morgan Stanley Investment Management

 - Robert Lewis, Managing Director, Novatera Capital

-- Michael Syn, Senior Vice President and Head of Derivatives, Singapore Exchange Limited
+- Michael Syn, Executive Vice President and Head of Derivatives, Singapore Exchange Limited

 - Eleanor Seet, President, Nikko Asset Management Asia